Zenith-the-realest/school-vault/Notes/Job Roles.md

 > Senior Roles – jobs that require leadership and management of the project.

 ## How do clients communicate their requirements?

+Clients communicate their requirements in several ways – see [[Communicating Client Briefs]]